 “My mum is in the best shape of her life from Latin, ballroom and pole dancing, aerial hoop and stretching,” says personal trainer and aerial instructor Abbie Ellis, who co-owns SP Athletic with Scott.
 “Pole and aerial are for people of any age, size and gender.
 No matter what age you are, the best exercise is what you enjoy doing, so it’s sustainable.”

 If you can’t make it to a class, install your own pole at home!
-Pole Freaks Studio has 100s of online pole tutorial videos, with tutorials available from absolute beginner to advanced.
+Pole Freaks Studio has hundreds of online pole tutorial videos, with tutorials available for absolute beginners to advanced.